-12. A person under twenty-one years of age who has served part of his apprenticeship to the industry outside of New Zealand may complete the term of apprenticeship herein provided for with any employer in New Zealand on furnishing to the District Commissioner and the local Committee, if any, a certificate from his former employer and/or such other evidence (if any) as the District Commissioner and the local Committee may require in order to show the time served by such person as an apprentice outside of New Zealand.
+12. Apprentices from Overseas-A person who has served part of his apprenticeship to the industry outside of New Zealand may complete the term of apprenticeship herein provided for with any employer in New Zealand on furnishing to the local committee a certificate from his former employer and/or such other evidence (if any) as the local committee may require in order to show the time served by such person as an apprentice outside of New Zealand.
 The District Commissioner may refuse to register any contract of apprenticeship entered into under the provisions of this clause until such evidence has been furnished to him.
-Any party affected by the decision of the District Commissioner may, within fourteen days, appeal to the Court, whose decision shall be final and conclusive.
+Any party affected by the decision of the District Commissioner may, within 14 days, appeal to the Court, whose decision shall be final and conclusive.